zeromq/pyzmq/README.rst

     $ python setup.py bdist_msi

-successfully builds an MSI installer.
+successfully builds a working MSI installer, but we don't have enough Windows deployment experience to know where that may fail.

 Linux